chkp-dhouari/AWS-CICD-CLOUDGUARD/README.md

 > Please note that I will be using MacOS in this tutorial and feel free to use any OS of your choice.

-The AWS CodePipeline create a CICD pipeline to build and deploy a Lambda function. we will using the SAM cli to generate the source code for the Lambda and needed templates for the AWS Codepipeline as follow.
+The AWS CodePipeline create a CICD pipeline to build and deploy a Lambda function as described in the picture above.
+We will using the SAM cli  to generate the source code for the Lambda and needed templates that are needed in the build and deploy phases.
-In a CICD pipeline, there are 4 main stages from build to Runtime.
-Additional stages for staging and testing can be added as required by the Software development lifecycle.

 ## This tutorial will teach you step by step how to create a AWS Codepipeline with CloudGuard Workload Serverless security:
-we will configure various ressources:
+It is important to plan the creation of the ressources needed in the CICD pipeline:
-Create a Repository on your laptop using Git and on AWS using AWS CodeCommit or GitHub.
+* Create a Repository on your laptop using Git and on AWS using AWS CodeCommit or GitHub.
 When a change or a commit is made it will be passed to an S3 bucket and then to Code Build
-A Build Project in AWS CodeBuild to checkout the code from AWS CodeCommit and package it.
+* A Build Project in AWS CodeBuild to checkout the code from AWS CodeCommit and package it.
 This includes the source code in a handler.js file, the SAM template yaml file and the Build specification yaml file or Buildspec.yaml.
 The Buildspec file defines flow of the various commands needed in each CICD stage in order to package and deploy the application using the SAM template.
 The CloudGuard serverless security will be integrated in CodeBuild with the Buildspec file using the CLI plugin.
-AWS CodeDeploy will use a CloudFormation Changeset to deploy the Lambda function.
+* A CloudFormation Stack and Changeset to deploy the Lambda function in the Deploy phase.
 A cloudFormation stack will be needed to create a changeset and if you are not able to write a stack template, we will use the SAM deploy code to create one.
-IAM roles for all these AWS services will have to be created and needed permissions will have to be added for the CICD pipeline to execute successfully from build to deploy. lets get started!
+* IAM roles for all these AWS services will have to be created and needed permissions will have to be added for the CICD pipeline to execute successfully from build to deploy.
+* The plugin for the Serveless security and CLI commands required by CloudGuard Workload in the Build and Runtime phases.

+### Let's get started!

-We will first use SAM to create a serverless project named here cloudguard-app for a node.js12.x serverless application.
-This will create a directory that I named ./cloudguard-app but you can name the SAM project directory anything you want..
+We will first use SAM to create a serverless project named here **cloudguard-app** for a simple node.js12.x serverless application.
+You can use your own source code and runtime with SAM if you prefer.
+This Tutorial applies to any serverless application that you chose to deploy.
+This will create a project directory that I named ./cloudguard-app but you can name the SAM project directory anything you want.

 ![header image](sam2.png)